Author: Ron Graham

 Before we go any further, I would like you to look at something Paul says.
 "The things given us by God we also speak, not in words taught by human wisdom, but in words taught by the Holy Spirit..."
 (1Corinthians 2:12-13).

 Notice that Paul claims that his words are inspired by the Holy Spirit.
-For this reason, many translators will not go beyond the sort of translation illustrated above (4).
+For this reason, many translators will not go beyond the sort of translation illustrated in Figure 4.

-These translators try to compromise between the form of words and the force of meaning, and try to accommodate both, as difficult as this may be at times, because they believe that both are inspired by God.
+These translators try to balance the form of words and the force of meaning, and try to accommodate both.
+That is difficult at times.
+However these translators will attempt it, because they believe that both form of words and force of meaning are inspired by God.

 Other translators, however, deliberately forsake the form of words used by the original writer, and substitute it with their own form of words so as not to be restricted in conveying what they believe to be the force of meaning.

-As another example, let us suppose a translator didn’t like the word "Sunday" because of its pagan connotation and lack of connection with the Christian faith.
-The translator nevertheless still wanted to substitute the form of words in the Greek with a different form of words.
-So he (or she) selects a phrase from another part of the scripture (Revelation 1:10) which a lot of Christians use in place of the name Sunday.
+As another example (Figure 6), let us suppose a translator doesn't like the word "Sunday" because of its pagan connotation and lack of connection with the Christian faith.
+The translator nevertheless still wants to substitute the form of words in the Greek with a different form of words and so selects a phrase from another part of the scripture (Revelation 1:10) which a lot of Christians use in place of the name "Sunday".

 So this would not really be dynamic equivalence would it?
-Much of what is called dynamic equivalence in translations is like this.
-There may be a lot of unequivalence, a lot of meaning in the translation that is not in the original form of words.
+Much of what is called dynamic equivalence in translations is like that.
+There may be a lot of non-equivalence, a lot of meaning in the translation that is not in the original form of words.

-Now let me give you an example that is not hypothetical or imaginary.
+Now let me give you an example that is not hypothetical or imaginary (Figure 7).
 This example may be found in a few English translations.
 The translator believes that the phrase reflects Jewish time reckoning, by which a day starts with evening (Genesis 1:5), six hours before midnight, when a day starts according to Roman reckoning.

-The translator believes the "midnight" mentioned in Acts 20:7) is the beginning of Sunday, and Sunday is "the next day" mentioned in Acts 20:7).
-Therefore the thinks that the disciples gathered not on Sunday but on Saturday evening.
-So he replaces the words "the first day of the week" with "Saturday evening".
+The translator believes the "midnight" mentioned in Acts 20:7 is the beginning of Sunday, and Sunday is "the next day" mentioned in Acts 20:7.
+Therefore the translator thinks that the disciples gathered on Saturday evening.
+So the translator replaces the words "the first day of the week" with "Saturday evening".

-Many regard this type of "translation" as dubious dynamic equivalence because it reflects the translator’s own interpretation.
-If the translator has made a mistake and has got the meaning wrong, then he leads many who read his translation to make the same mistake.
+Many regard that type of "translation" as dubious dynamic equivalence because it reflects the translator’s own interpretation.
+If the translator has made a mistake, and got the meaning wrong, then many who read that translation are led to make the same mistake.
 If the translator were to convey the original words and put "the first day of the week" the readers can work out for themselves whether it was Saturday evening or Sunday evening.

 Dynamic equivalence, as a respectable principle of translation, has been around a long time.
 The work of J.B.
 Phillips and James Moffatt for example were in use a long time before the many later translations were produced.
 (Both these translators, incidentally, are contented with "the first day of the week" for our example phrase).
 Phillips especially used dynamic equivalence extensively.